axibase/atsd/finance/session-summary-import.md

 ## Description

-Insert order book snapshots in CSV format.
+Insert one or multiple order book snapshots in CSV format.

-An order book snapshot describes the book state at a particular point of time during the trading day and can include a large set of current and intraday [statistics](statistics-fields.md).
-It is primarily used to capture the book state at the start and the end of trading sessions and auction stages.
+An order book snapshot describes the book state for the specified instrument at a particular point of time during the trading day.
+The snapshot can include a large set of current and intraday [statistics](statistics-fields.md) and is primarily used to capture the book state at the start and the end of trading sessions as well as during the auction stages.

 ## Request